 Local Emergency Planning Committee (LEPC)

 - Tampa Bay HMEP Training Subcommittee Meeting Notice – February 27, 2019 @ 9:30 A.M.
-The Tampa Bay LEPC’s HMEP Training Subcommittee will meet to discuss and strategize training expenditures and initiatives anticipated for the Tampa Bay LEPC District during FY 2018-19.
-The meeting will take place at the Tampa Bay Regional Planning Council, 4000 Gateway Centre Blvd., Suite 100, Pinellas Park, FL 33782.
+The Tampa Bay LEPC’s HMEP Training Subcommittee met to discuss and strategize training expenditures and initiatives anticipated for the Tampa Bay LEPC District during FY 2018-19.
+The meeting took place at the Tampa Bay Regional Planning Council, 4000 Gateway Centre Blvd., Suite 100, Pinellas Park, FL 33782.

 - The Facilities Disaster Planning Subcommittee of the Tampa Bay LEPC (District VIII) has developed an All-Hazards Guide for Businesses: Planning for Risks.
 This downloadable PDF Resource Manual is designed to assist businesses with the development of more thorough Disaster Plans by identifying data and resources associated with a variety of man-made and natural hazards.
 Click here to download the All Hazards Guide for Businesses.